 It was during an ambitious program of rebuilding during the sixteenth century that the castle finally acquired its current form.
 These and later modifications resulted in the church becoming absorbed into the fabric of the castle to such an extent that it was divided into numerous rooms and spaces, with the redundant spaces being filled with rubble.
 The church was thus lost and only identified and restored to its original appearance during the 1930’ies.
 This restoration work revealed the remains of frescos that hint at just how colourful Romanesque churches could be.
 Apart from a sizable church, there is also a crypt with columns whose decorations include a hunting scene.
-Rooms in the castle are available for self-catering accommodation and provide an authentic way of experiencing and getting closer to the spirit of the Renaissance.
-No longer a consecrated place of worship, the chapel can be visited on payment of a contribution fee for the ongoing restoration work.
-There is also a Gasthaus which serves simple but excellent Austrian fare.
-See www.burg-oberranna.at.
+A recent change of ownership means that at present the castle and church cannot be visited.

 Meanwhile the remains of what is known as „The Devil’s Wall“ are prominently visible as a geological formation on the North side of the river just after Spitz.
-It is presumably in connection with this legendary event that Mauerthale derives its name, for Sankt Johann in Mauerthale, means „Saint John’s in the Walled Valley“.
+It is presumably in connection with this legendary event that the Sankt Johann im Mauerthale derives its name which translated means, „Saint John’s in the Walled Valley“.